 Scientists still don’t fully understand how myelin sheaths are created by the nervous system.
 This makes trying to develop treatments to repair myelin sheaths very difficult.

 Multiple sclerosis (MS) is a disease that affects nerve cells in the brain and spinal cord.
 In the healthy body, these nerve cells carry messages between the brain and the rest of the body, allowing us to move, balance, see, hear and feel.
 In MS, the body’s own immune system attacks the nerve cells so that they cannot function properly.

 Each nerve cell is wrapped in a protective sheath called myelin.
 If the myelin is damaged, the cell can no longer carry messages properly.
 This is what happens in MS. Depending on which nerves are damaged, patients may suffer from a range of symptoms, commonly involving problems with walking and sensation, bladder and bowel issues and fatigue.
 These symptoms appear for a time (known as a relapse) and then improve (remission), often going back to normal as the body repairs the damaged myelin.
 However, ultimately the nerve cells themselves are damaged and begin to degenerate, until eventually they stop working entirely.
-As the disease progresses, more nerve cells are affected, causing increasing disability.
+As the disease progresses, more nerve cells are affected, causing increasing disability (progressive MS).